pilight/pilight/README.md

 - Fixed small bug in options library.
 - Suppress error message when running "make clean".
 - Added support for the Alecto WSD-17 weather station.
+- Added support for the 1-Wire ds18b20 temperature sensor.
+- Added threads library to which every function can register it's necessary threads.

 New config syntax: